W.G. Pringle IV

 Overview

-HX or Endpoint as it is more commonly know from FireEye is a product that monitors computers or hosts as they are known for signs of cyber attacks.
-Each host has an agent installed that monitors different types of events and saves them for review.
+FireEye's HX, commonly known as Endpoint, is a product designed to monitor computers—or hosts—for signs of cyber attacks.
+Each host has an agent installed that monitors various types of events and saves them for review.

-When the agent alerts to a possible compromise a triage package is created logging events that occurred before, during and after the compromise.
+When the agent detects a possible compromise, it creates a triage package that logs events occurring before, during, and after the compromise.

 The Problem

-When an alert occurs time is of the essence.
-Analysts need to know what happened and when.
-Who was involved, was it a sponsored threat group, was the attack a success and how wide spread.
-The Endpoint application at the time involved a lot of clicks to find essential pieces of information.
-The user would often have to leave the investigation to go to other parts of the application to preform queries or leave the application altogether to find essential information in another application.
-In short, it was taking analysts to long to conduct an investigation and the process was cumbersome.
+When an alert occurs, time is critical.
+Analysts need to quickly ascertain what happened and when.
+They must identify who was involved—was it a sponsored threat group?
+Was the attack successful, and how widespread was it?
+Previously, the Endpoint application required numerous clicks to find essential information.
+Users often had to leave their investigation to navigate to other parts of the application to perform queries or exit the application entirely to find crucial information elsewhere.
+In short, it was taking analysts too long to conduct an investigation, and the process was cumbersome.

 Objectives

-We needed to keep the analyst in the context of the investigation as much as possible.
-In doing so several pain points needed to be addressed.
+We needed to keep analysts within the context of their investigation as much as possible.
+To achieve this, several pain points had to be addressed.

-• Reduce the amount of time it takes to determine if an attack was successful along with the attack methodology.
+• Reduce the time it takes to determine if an attack was successful and understand the attack methodology.

-• Eliminate or reduce the need to leave the product.
+• Eliminate or minimize the need to leave the product.

-• Give them more information and a way directly act on it.
+• Provide them with more information and a direct way to act on it.

-Viewing an alert Triage Summary was game changing when first introduced but as the sophistication of attackers grew the tools to fight them needed to evolve.
+Viewing an alert's Triage Summary was revolutionary when it was first introduced, but as attackers became more sophisticated, the tools to combat them needed to evolve.

 The Process

-A typical simplified UX process could be thought of as research, ideation, design and testing.
+A typical, simplified UX process can be thought of as consisting of research, ideation, design, and testing.

 Research

-The Triage Summary is intented for a select group of analysts who have very specialized knowledge in cyber security.
-When conducting research for the Triage Summary we needed to interview these analysts to determine pain points and their needs.
+The Triage Summary is intended for a select group of analysts with highly specialized knowledge in cybersecurity.
+When conducting research for the Triage Summary, we needed to interview these analysts to identify their pain points and needs.

-As luck would have it the work on the Triage Summary coincided with FireEye's annual Cyber Defense Summit gathering and it allowed us to have access to a great number of analysts.
+Fortunately, the work on the Triage Summary coincided with FireEye's annual Cyber Defense Summit, allowing us access to a large number of analysts.

-In viewing a Triage Summary analysts have by in large similar goals...
+When viewing a Triage Summary, analysts generally have similar goals:

 • Confirm if an attack was successful.